Andre601/mkdocs-materialx/docs/contributing/making-a-pull-request.md

 Note that they provide tailored documentation for different operating systems and different ways of interacting with GitHub.
-We do our best in the documentation here to describe the process as it applies to Material for MkDocs but cannot cover all possible combinations of tools and ways of doing things.
+We do our best in the documentation here to describe the process as it applies to MaterialX for MkDocs but cannot cover all possible combinations of tools and ways of doing things.
 It is also important that you understand the concept of a pull-request in general before continuing.